insightsengineering/git-synchronizer/README.md

 [![build](https://github.com/insightsengineering/git-synchronizer/actions/workflows/test.yml/badge.svg)](https://github.com/insightsengineering/git-synchronizer/actions/workflows/test.yml)

 `git-synchronizer` allows you to mirror a collection of `git` repositories from one location to another.
 For each source repository, you can set a destination repository to which the source should be mirrored (see example [configuration file](#configuration-file)).
+Synchronization between all source-destination repository pairs in performed concurrently.

 `git-synchronizer` will:
 * push all branches and tags from source to destination repository,